 QUEENSLAND AWARDS NEWS

-On Friday, March 3, Hiromi’s design for the KDV Gold Coast Golf and Tennis Academy jumped the initial local Gold Coast/Northern Rivers regional hurdle to become one of the projects shortlisted for the Queensland Institute of Architects’ state design award.
+On Friday, June 23, 2017, Hiromi’s design for the KDV Gold Coast Golf and Tennis Academy won the 2017 Queensland Institute of Architects’ state design award for commercial architecture.
 Opened in October 2016, the KDV Golf and Tennis Academy project is located near Nerang, on Queensland’s Gold Coast, and comprises an extensive $20 million overhaul of the existing Carrara Gardens Golf Course facility.

 Constructed on the existing site and adjoining land, KDV Sport aims to create a world-class, state of the art, one-stop sporting complex on the Gold Coast, using the latest technology available for professional sportspeople.